 Countries each have their own specific potato varieties which are very popular and grow well in their climate.
-There is also a concern about various blights and other potato diseases which make the dissemination of potato varieties difficult across borders.
-Add to that the fact that new varieties of potatoes must be registered in Germany to be grown there, and the registrants then have an exclusive, 30-year license to sell their seed potatoes, and you understand why we can't find German potatoes in the stores.
-North America does have some very nice varieties and, especially at farmer's markets, you should be able to locate some specialties outside of the grocery store that has characteristics you want for cooking.
+There also is a concern about various blights and other potato diseases which make the dissemination of potato varieties difficult across borders.
+Add to that the fact that new varieties of potatoes must be registered in Germany to be grown there, and the registrants then have an exclusive, 30-year license to sell their seed potatoes, and you understand why German potatoes can't be found in the States.
+North America does have some very nice varieties and, especially at farmer's markets, you should be able to locate some specialties outside of the grocery store that have characteristics you want for cooking.

 Types of Potatoes

 By law, German groceries are required to state where each type of produce originated (Israel, Spain, etc.) and are encouraged to state the exact variety of a vegetable.
-In contrast, US stores only list a generic name (yellow potato, red potato) and often, the origin is unknown.
-And this, although there are hundreds of potato varieties, some of which have agreeable characteristics, while others are better-being mass produced and have little flavor.
-But they all look alike.
+In contrast, U.S. stores only list a generic name (yellow potato, red potato) and often, the origin is unknown.
+Add to this the fact that there are hundreds of potato varieties, some of which have agreeable characteristics, while others are better-being mass produced and have little flavor, and they all look alike.

-German stores do label a potato as to whether it is "festkochend", "vorwiegend festkochend" and "mehlig", which we describe in order as waxy, medium or primarily waxy and floury, or starchy.
+German stores do label a potato as to whether it is festkochend, vorwiegend festkochend, or mehlig kochend, which we describe in order as waxy, medium or primarily waxy and floury, or starchy.

-"Frühkartoffeln" - New Potatoes can be any one of the three types of cooking potatoes.
+Frühkartoffeln (New Potatoes)—These can be any one of the three types of cooking potatoes.
 They are harvested and sold without curing the skin for storage.
 They are considered a great delicacy in Germany, served boiled in their jackets with butter and dill.
 They are available from May until August and are mostly grown in warm countries like Egypt and Spain.
-You don't usually peel new potatoes but scrub them and eat the skin.
+You don't usually peel new potatoes but scrub them instead and eat the skin.

 How to Cook Potatoes

-One way to find potatoes you can cook whole and use in German recipes is to shop at farmer's markets and upscale grocery stores which offer a greater product variety.
+One way to find potatoes you can cook whole and use in German recipes is to shop at farmer's markets and upscale grocery stores which offer a greater produce variety.
 Another way is to grow a few potato plants in your garden and enjoy the harvest for a few weeks in the fall.
-Potato growing is not very difficult as long as you keep the plants watered regularly (see instructions here).
+Potato growing is not very difficult as long as you keep the plants watered regularly.